-Mail Services https://www.washcoll.edu/people\departments/offices/central-services/index.php Washington College offers mail services to all students, faculty, and staff.
+Washington College offers mail services to all students, faculty, and staff.
 Central Services - the place where you can send letters and receive packages - is located in the ground floor of the Casey Academic Center (CAC) (410-778-7871).
 Central Services are open Monday through Friday from 8:30 a.m. to 4:30 p.m.
 Your incoming envelopes or packages will be assigned a bar code which you will use to pick up your mail at the Central Services office window.
 You will receive an email with the bar code information.
 You will need your College i.d. to retrieve your mail.

 The correct way to have mail addressed to you is:

-Washington College

-[first name, last name (and class year for F1 students)]

-300 Washington Avenue

-Chestertown, MD 21620
+Washington College [your first name, last name] 300 Washington Avenue Chestertown, MD 21620

-The office window will be open daily from 1-4 for you to retrieve your mail.
+The office window will be open from 9am-4pm Monday-Friday and from 9am-noon on Saturday for you to retrieve your mail.

 Sending mail to people on campus is free of charge.
 Off-campus mail will be charged according to set prices.
-You can either send your mail from Central Services, or you can go to the Post Office in Chestertown, located on 104 Spring Avenue (tel.
-410-778-0690).
+You can send your mail from Central Services, or you can go to the Post Office in Chestertown, located on 104 Spring Avenue (tel.
+800-275-8777).
+More information can be found here: Central Services